sigsum/log-go/doc/roles.md

 reachable, the log instance is considered down).

 A log instance can also have a single secondary node (support for multiple secondaries is planned).
+Secondary nodes replicate the primary node's log database, to enable failover without losing data or violating the append-only property of the log.
 For a production log server, it's strongly recommended to configure the log instance to include a secondary.

 If the primary node fails, it's possible to promote the secondary to become primary (and in this case, it's also strongly recommended to